kimisyo/simple-GCN/README.md

 - learning rate

 ## early stopping
-If you specify the es option, Early Stopping is performed on each attempt.
+If you specify the es option, early stopping is performed on each attempt.

-You can set the stopping conditions with'early_stopping' in the config file.
+You can set the stopping conditions with "early_stopping" in the config file.

 Please see here for details.